-Sedums thrive best in full to partial sun.
-Taller varieties need full sun for best blooming while creeping varieties will grow just fine in partial shade.
+Succulent plants thrive best in a sunny spot with full to partial sun and not much shade.
+Taller varieties of sedum need full sun for best blooming, while creeping variety of sedum will grow just fine in part sun or partial shade.

 Make sure that the soil is well draining with a neutral to slightly alkaline pH.
-Avoid wet and heavy clay as this can lead to root and stem rot.
+Good soil drainage is key when you have wet soil with too much water or heavy clay that can lead to root rot and stem rot.

-Tall sedums should be placed 1 to 2 feet apart while low-growing varieties can be spaced 6 to 12 inches apart depending on how quickly you want to fill an area.
+Tall species of sedum should be placed 1 to 2 feet apart, while a low-growing particular variety can be spaced 6 to 12 inches apart depending on how quickly you want to fill an area.

-They are best planted in the spring after the last frost.
+They are best planted in the early spring after the last frost.
 You can plant transplants until late summer if you’re in northern areas.
-If you live in a warm climate, plant them in spring or fall.
+If you live in warmer climates and weather conditions, plant them in spring or early fall.

 Sedum Care Tips

-As succulents sedums are very drought tolerant.
-However, they do need to be well-watered especially if they are newly-planted.
+Succulents sedums need little care they are very drought tolerant since they are low-water plants, they do need to be well-watered, especially if they are newly planted.

-When it comes to fertilizing, sedums can tolerate low-fertility soils.
-A 1-inch layer of compost during planting and annually in the spring is enough to keep them strong throughout the season.
+When it comes to fertilizing, new plants can tolerate low-fertility soils.
+A 1-inch layer of compost during planting and annually in the spring is enough to keep your young plants strong throughout the growing season.

 Use bark mulch to keep weeds away.
-You can also use gravel to help maintain soil moisture while keeping it well-drained.
+You can also use gravel or gravelly soil to help maintain moist soil while keeping it well-drained.